AmenAnthem/speedrun-notes-shadows-over-riva/README.md

 - Go to corner of northern gate, blow horn
 - Go to boots in wall, blow horn
 - Split party to mage only, save
-- Pull boots with mage, fight skeleton, use Paralys
+- Pull boots with mage, fight skeleton, use Paralyze
-- Get boots, give to dwarf
+- Get boots, give to first warrior
 - Go to rotten dock, blow horn
 - Go to shack with stacked wood, search wood stacked
 - Wait for Stipen